 Walk through the stroller department of any baby store and the number of options is enough to make your head spin.
 Most of them fall into just a few categories.
 An umbrella stroller is lightweight -- a good option for quick trips or travel.
 A sturdier stroller may be what you need for walks outdoors.
 And if you plan to exercise with your baby, consider a jogging stroller.
 Other features to think about:

 - Does it recline?
 Newborns aren’t able to sit upright or hold their heads up on their own.
 This means they need some recline in the stroller seat to support them.
 Some strollers lean back all the way so you can tilt your baby back while he snoozes.
 Jogging strollers don’t tend to have much recline.
-They’re often not recommended until your baby is 5 or 6 months old and can hold her head up well.
+They’re often not recommended until your baby is 6 months old and can hold her head up well and sit with support.